-With the booming population and retirement of experienced and aging workers, there is always a dearth of expert medical caregivers.
-Physician's assistants can be trained quickly and are also becoming one of the highest-paid job sectors in medical fields with an average median salary around 112,260 USD as of 2020 as per the Bureau of Labor Statistics and the highest being around 155,700 USD.
+With the booming population and retirement of experienced and aging workers, there is now a lack of expert medical caregivers.
+Physician's assistants can be trained quickly and are also becoming one of the highest-paid job sectors in medical fields with an average median salary around 121,530 USD as of 2021 as per the Bureau of Labor Statistics.

 What is a Physician Assistant?

 A physician assistant is professional healthcare personnel working in hospitals, clinics, and other medical facilities having undergone an expedient training program and can provide primary health care during an emergency or to pts patients requiring constant supervision.
 Some of their responsibilities are as follows:

 - Primary diagnosis of disease

 - Formulate a proper treatment plan